These Arun district planning applications were submitted last week

 Arun planning applications: Here’s the latest list of submissions across the district

-The following planning applications have been submitted to Arun District Council between November 26 to December 3.
+The following planning applications have been submitted to Arun District Council between December 3-10.

 Angmering